 Assistive Technology Activities

-With funding from USAID’s Center of Excellence on Democracy, Human Rights and Governance, the HEARD Project aims to support the development of evidence-based standards for the global wheelchair sector to be housed in an independent, stakeholder-led resource center.
-The resource center will be capable of serving as a substantively authoritative consultative and coordinating body for:
+With funding from USAID’s Inclusive Development Hub, the HEARD Project supports the development of evidence-based standards for the global wheelchair sector, housed in an independent, stakeholder-led resource center.
+The resource center serves as a substantively authoritative consultative and coordinating body for:

 - Establishing wheelchair service standards, including potential accreditation or credentialing standards;